OBOAcademy/obook/docs/tutorial/fhkb.md

 We do, however, want the property to be symmetric.
 One’s cousins have one’s-self as a cousin.

 We need to place the cousin properties in the growing object property hierarchy.
 Cousins are obviously blood relations, but not ancestors, so they go off to one side, underneath `hasBloodrelation`.
-We should group the different removes and degree of cousin underneath onehasCousinproperty and this we will do.
+We should group the different removes and degree of cousin underneath one `hasCousin` property and this we will do.

 Do the following: